Ayush2000Roy/happy-places-app/README.md

 # happy-places-app
 **Requirements:** Familiar with Android Studio and its features and components.

+**!Under _Gradle Scripts_ in build.gradle(Module:app) add the extra dependencies which are present in the file here!
+Otherwise, many of the third party integrations won't work.**

 **Step 1:** Under _activities_ the MainActivity file is automatically created.
 Copy the code from _MainActivity.kt_ from here and paste it in your file.

 **Step 2:** Under _activities_, create three more files namely, AddHappyPlaceActivity, AddHappyPlaceDetailActivity and MapActivity.
 Copy the codes from the files with the same name from here.